Summer research experience leads to growth

 • Ken Moore and Roger Hintz – An operational guide to implementing a perennial groundcover in corn and soybean production systems

-• Philip Rockson – A comparative analysis of time and labor demands across conventional, cereal rye and perennial ground cover in corn and soybean production systems
+• Philip Rockson – A comparative analysis of time and labor demands across conventional, cereal rye, and perennial ground cover in corn and soybean production systems

-• Cyndi Bartel – Comparisons of costs for conventional, cover cropping and perennial groundcover in corn and soybean production systems
+• Cyndi Bartel – Comparisons of costs for conventional, cover cropping, and perennial groundcover in corn and soybean production systems

 Jan.
 21, 2025 – Perennial Ground Cover Suppression and Weed Management within Corn and Soybean Production Systems